zippyy/myblog/content/post/digital-nomad-vpn-hardware/index.md

 ## Bonus

-Here are a couple bonuses I thought was interesting, I have not had a chance to use it yet but I did find many Digital Nomad and Travel resources that had good reviews for this service.
+Here are a couple bonuses I thought were interesting, I have not had a chance to use it yet but I did find many Digital Nomad and Travel resources that had good reviews for this service.
 As well as another Bonus Hardware option.

 ### HolaFly eSim